xor-cipher/xor-cipher/README.md

 `xor-cipher` is a fast implementation of the XOR cipher written using Cython.
 Our tests show that it can be `1000x` faster than pure Python implementations.
-It has been optimised to breeze through datasets of any size.
+It has been optimized to breeze through datasets of any size.

 ## Installing